Documents on Irish Foreign Policy Vol. XIII in the news06 January 2023

-The current issue of History Ireland carries an article on the Nigerian-Biafran conflict based on some of the documents in the volume.
+The November/December 2022 issue of History Ireland carries an article on the Nigerian-Biafran conflict based on some of the documents in the volume.
 As the vast bulk of the documents published by DIFP are taken from the collections of the National Archives (one of the partners in the project, along with the Department of Foreign Affairs), we recently did a short series for their ‘Files in Focus’ series, exploring documents about the Irish message brought to the Moon by Apollo 11, the vexed issue of landing rights for US airlines in Ireland, and the resignation of French president Charles de Gaulle.
 Another sequence of articles we have written for RTÉ Brainstorm expand on the latter two of these themes – landing rights and de Gaulle’s attitude to Ireland – while also adding an account of what the Australian’s thought of the Irish in the late 1960s.
 And this recent piece in the Irish Times by John Gibney looked at the impact of the emergence of the Troubles on Irish-America, as reflected in many of the documents in the volume.

 Finally, get in the mood with some tunes from the era via Kate O’Malley’s Spotify soundtrack to Vol. XIII.